Williams-Ituen/learning-r-will/feedback/README.md

 ## 4. Give you code some breathing space and make it more readable

 This is not a big issue as it is a style preference but I think it is important.
-Your code can use with some spacing in between lines especially when it is a new topic or new task.
+Your code can use with some more spacing in between lines especially when it is a new topic or new task.
 This helps reader/reviewer/collaborator read your code.